Billyjeem123/file-trasfer-api/README.md

 ☁️ Used Laravel storage system for the Upload

 📨 Email notifications handled via queues.
+Laravel data base queue(Used in this case).

 # file-trasfer-api